Heart Failure – Diagnosis, Symptoms, and Treatment

 What is Heart Failure?

-Heart failure can be categorized into two general types – systolic heart failure and diastolic heart failure.
+It can be categorized into two general types – systolic heart failure and diastolic heart failure.
 Systolic heart failure is characterized by an impaired ability of the heart to contract and pump blood to other vital organs and tissues.
-In contrast, diastolic heart failure is considered a reduced capacity of the heart to relax and fill with blood - this can also lead to impaired perfusion of vital organs and tissues.
+In contrast, diastolic heart failure is considered a reduced capacity of the heart to relax and fill with blood.

 Heart failure currently affects more than 5.8 million people in the United States alone.
-Furthermore, there are more than >550,000 new cases of heart failure diagnosed each year.
-This condition is one of the leading causes of death and contributes to a tremendous amount of the health care costs in the United States.
-The disease is especially problematic in the elderly population (individuals age >65 years).
+Furthermore, there are more than >550,000 new cases diagnosed each year.
+Heart failure is one of the leading causes of death in the United States.
+The disease is especially problematic in the elderly population (individuals age >65 years) due to the presence of other medical conditions that increase both the prevalence and risk of complications from heart failure.

 - Shortness of breath